markhoward02/resume/resume.md

 ALLSTAR is a wholesale insurance company offering various products through specialized divisions.

 - Built a sales data warehouse to provide near-real-time KPIs across dimensions like producer, product type, and carrier.
-- Developed custom solutions to fill gaps in off-the-shelf Agency Management software, adding automation for unique business needs.
+- Developed custom solutions to fill gaps in various off-the-shelf Agency Management software products and adding automation for unique business needs.
 - Automated complex reporting to carrier partners and state insurance departments.
-- Created file and folder synchronization tools to integrate with existing document storage, easing user adoption.
 - Built a central .NET codebase with feature toggles and configuration options to support diverse department needs.
 - Established DevOps pipelines using TeamCity for streamlined releases.